hpware/news-analyze/README.md

 https://news.yuanhau.com/api/news/get/lt/${article url hash}

-or you can self host the API on your own server with a basic docker compose command.
+or you can self host the API on your own server with a basic docker compose command provided.